 However, progress has been made, and the inclusion of palliative care in the Global Goals discussion, and in the World Health Assembly Resolution on palliative care presents the opportunity to work towards universal palliative care.

-The report calls on global civil society, governments and UN agencies to insist that palliative care be prioritised as part of the new Global Goals.
+The report calls on global civil society, governments and UN agencies to insist that palliative care be prioritized as part of the new Global Goals.
 According to the report, governments must create an environment that welcomes citizen advocacy, and people must demand a voice in the local, national and global discussions and empower themselves to work towards equitable access to palliative care as part of the Global Goal for Health.

 You can download the report from the WHPCA website.